Leading and Caring for Children

 Practice

-This makes a great chart in the classroom, so everyone communicates in this sequence.
-The more often it is used, the more likely it is that the children will take action when one makes an observation in the first step.
-I offer you a PDF of a wall chart that can be posted in handy places.
+A sign makes a great reminder in the classroom, so every person uses the same sequence.
+The more often the order is repeated starting at the top, the more likely it is that the children will take action on the first step.

 I also offer a card game of 10 scenarios for people to work together to generate what to say in each of the four consecutive steps.
 It consists of a two-page PDF which you can duplicate, cut into equal sized strips, and place in an envelope.
 Limits Game